 (A) Notice in the entry above under the current liability, Employment Taxes, the control ID is identified as ‘B’ and not broken out into the respective individual control identifiers for 941, FUTA and SUTA.
 This actually reduces the workload for the accountant when it comes time to actually disburse monies to the government after the employee actually takes a vacation.
 Remember, the IRS uses the cash basis for payroll purposes.
 This is an accrual entry whereby ESTIMATES are being made.
 The control ID’s for 941, FUTA and SUTA are on the cash basis and are used in reconciling actual amounts owed to the government.
 At the end of the quarter when reconciling the payroll taxes due (liability account), the bookkeeper can clearly identify the amounts owed on the cash basis of payroll and reconcile these amounts to the government reports.
 In addition, the bookkeeper has a separate value related to accrued payroll that is due in the future but not yet owed to the IRS.

 (B) Notice workers compensation insurance is posted to other in cost of sales and in current liabilities as a debit and a credit to the books.
 Typically when the insurance premium is paid there is a debit to cost of sales ‘Compliance’ or ‘Insurance’ and a credit to either cash or accounts payable.
-So a concern arises in how to clear out this accrued estimated amount for insurance when an employee(s) takes a vacation.
+A concern arises in how to clear out this accrued estimated amount for insurance when an employee(s) takes a vacation.
 The answer is relatively simple.
 At the end of the year, the total value of accrued vacation is reconciled.
 This dollar value is then multiplied by the workers compensation rate and a balance of expected insurance premium is determined.
 Simply adjust the balance in other for workers compensation to match.
 The offsetting debit or credit goes over to the cost of sales account ‘Other’ to balance the entry.

 Another option is to not calculate the cost of workers compensation insurance related to the gross pay assigned to estimated benefits.
 Why?
 Look at the dollar value involved.
 The $4.67 is not going to make or break Harbaugh Landscaping.
 This is especially true once a company matures, as over time, vacation accruals will begin to equal actual vacation taken effectively nulling out this value.
 If overall workers compensation rates are less than 3%, I would not include this amount in the formula.
-Its effective impact is of de minimis value and will not affect management decision models.
+Its effective impact is of de minimus value and will not affect management decision models.

 (C) Another common benefit provided by employers is retirement.
 Most small business employers pay a fixed percentage on gross wages like a SIMPLE Plan.
 Since these percentages are less than 3% it is suggested that the accountant ignore this value in estimating benefits.
 This approach keeps this estimating process simple and basic.
 Now that the accrual has been posted, how does the bookkeeper pay the amounts at vacation time or when the benefits are payable?